 - It shall be provided with at least one viewing port

-- It shall be provided with a means of collecting rainwater
+- It will be given with a means of collecting rainwater

-- It shall be provided with a means to mount a survival craft radar transponder (SART) at the height of at least 1 meter above the sea level
+- It shall be provided with a tool to mount a survival craft radar transponder (SART) at the height of at least 1 meter above the sea level

 - It shall have sufficient headroom for the sitting occupants under all parts of the canopy

-- Minimum carrying capacity must be at least 6 persons
+- The minimum carrying capacity must be at least six persons

 - The maximum weight of its container, as well as the equipment, should not exceed 185 kilos